Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Introduction

-The \cevns\ process was first suggested by Freedman already in 1973~\cite{Freedman:1973yd}, but the small nuclear recoil energies involved meant that it was not experimentally confirmed until 2017, indeed, by the COHERENT collaboration~\cite{COHERENT:2017ipa}.
-Apart from confirming the phenomenon itself, \cevns\ can also be used to study both the SM, including the neutron skin effect in nuclei and the neutrino charge radius (see~\cite{Cadeddu:2019eta} for an early example), as well as BSM physics (especially when its mass states are in the sub-GeV range)~\cite{Lindner:2016wff}.
+More generally, \cevns\ can also be used to study phenomena within the SM, including the neutron skin effect in nuclei and the neutrino charge radius (see~\cite{Cadeddu:2019eta} for an early example), as well as BSM physics (especially when its mass states are in the sub-GeV range)~\cite{Lindner:2016wff}.
 In particular, light vector bosons such as the \xst\ can contribute to the cross-section both through constructive and destructive interference with the $\gamma$ and $Z$ bosons of the SM.
-Until our recent study~\cite{Cederkall:2025bka,Procs}, only flavour universal models, e.g., the $B-L$ one, where the couplings to electron and muon neutrinos are the same, have been considered~\cite{Abdullah:2018ykz,Flores:2020lji,Cadeddu:2020nbr,Banerjee:2021laz,AtzoriCorona:2022moj,Coloma:2022avw}.
+Until our recent study~\cite{Cederkall:2025bka,Procs}, only flavour universal models with a light $Z^\prime$ in this mass range, e.g., the $B-L$ one, where the couplings to electron and muon neutrinos are the same, have been considered~\cite{Abdullah:2018ykz,Flores:2020lji,Cadeddu:2020nbr,Banerjee:2021laz,AtzoriCorona:2022moj,Coloma:2022avw}.
+For a brief review of the physics of \cevns\ we refer to~\cite{Cadeddu:2023tkp}.